How does this work?

 type NodeRenderFragment = delegate of root: IComponent * builder: RenderTreeBuilder * sequence: int -> int

-FSharp compiler has performance issue on intellisense for some large computation expression (CE).
-It is better to make single CE block smaller and single file smaller.
-Or use sequence like seq/list/array with childContent for better intellisense experience:
+1. The F# compiler has performance issues with intellisense for some large computation expressions (CEs).
+It is better to keep single CE blocks and files small, or use sequences like seq, list, or array with childContent for better intellisense:

 div {